• Green forest with woman walking with a backpack.

 1. Arrival and orientation

-You are welcomed in Foix before transferring to Saint-Girons.
+You are welcomed in Foix before we drive to Saint-Girons, enjoying the Ariège scenery along the way.
 Early in the week, you visit the Maison du Chemin de la Liberté, grounding the experience in personal stories of resistance.

 2. Walking the Paths of WWII